Nemocas/AbstractAlgebra.jl/docs/src/field.md

 characteristic(R::MyParent)
 ```

 Return the characteristic of the field.
+If the characteristic is not known, an
+exception is raised.

 ## Basic functions